 - The government has launched an initiative to consolidate and restructure its banking sector.
 This involves floating shares in the state-owned banks.

-- Interest is offered on current and savings accounts.
+- Interest: Offered on current and savings accounts.

 Legal and Regulatory